TadeSF/convert-iso-codes/README.md

 // ...
 ```

+## Error Handling
-If you don't want any of the converter functions to throw an error when an invalid country code is provided, you can pass `false` as the second argument (`ignoreError`) to the converter functions.
+Usually the converter functions will throw an error if an invalid country code is provided.

+If you don't want this behaviour, you can pass `false` as the second argument (`ignoreError`) to the converter functions.
 This will make the functions return the original value if the country code is invalid.

 ```javascript